-Teachers at Beechen Cliff enjoy our boys’ irreverent humour and draw energy from their natural exuberance.
-Our passion to teach boys requires a commitment to build relationships, craft a curriculum, and lead a classroom that engages each boy in the way he learns best.
+Teachers at Beechen Cliff enjoy our boys’ irreverent humour and draw energy from their natural enthusiasm.
+Our passion to teach boys requires a commitment to build relationships, expect the highest standards, and lead a classroom that engages each boy in the way he learns best.

-Our library is crammed with fiction that is specifically targeted at boys reading interests and abilities to develop their engagement with the written word and a love of reading.
+Our library is crammed with fiction to cater for boys of all reading interests and abilities to develop their engagement with the written word and a love of reading.

 From boy to young man